Gemma Louise BSc (Hons), PgDip

-I am the senior CBT therapist for Psychotherapy Solutions UK and I have 8 years combined experience in neuropsychology, mental health and wellness.
+I am the senior clinician for Psychotherapy Solutions delivering psychological support from the wellness centre - I offer almost a decade of combined training and therapeutic experience in the fields of neuropsychology, mental health and wellness.

 I graduated from the University of Central Lancashire with an honours degree in Neuropsychology after studying human physiology and sociology at Furness College in Barrow.

-I then progressed to study at the University of Cumbria where I spent two years achieving a postgraduate diploma in advanced practice of Cognitive Behavioural Therapy (CBT).
+Following this, I progressed to study at the University of Cumbria where I spent two years achieving a postgraduate diploma in advanced practice of Cognitive Behavioural Therapy (CBT).

-In addition, I am currently studying towards a diploma in Neuro-linguistic programming (NLP).
+Presently, I am studying towards a diploma in Neuro-linguistic programming (NLP), and training to become an internationally accredited creative mindfulness practitioner.

 What is Cognitive Behavioural Therapy (CBT)